ethansq/s17-shopify-mobile-challenge/README.md

 ### Scrolling

-As expected, can collapse the Toolbar and scroll through the RecyclerView.
+As expected, can collapse the `Toolbar` and scroll through the `RecyclerView`.
 Search bar at the top for filter functionality.

 <hr/>